On this page:

 Why are we doing this?

-We collect and manage data from regulated entities, including banks and other financial institutions, as part of our official functions and to maintain oversight of the financial sector.
+We collect and manage data from regulated entities, including banks and other financial institutions, as part of our statutory functions and to maintain oversight of the financial sector.
 High-quality data is critical to inform our policy decisions, identify risks, and take action as needed.

 Our data collections